rubyfu/RubyFu/en/required_gems.md

 Useful gem to deal with web

 * Mechanize - a ruby library that makes automated web interaction easy.
-* HTTP.rb - Fast, Elegant HTTP client for ruby
+* HTTP.rb - Fast, Elegant HTTP client for ruby.
 * RestClient - A class and executable for interacting with RESTful web services.
 * httparty - Makes http fun!
 Also, makes consuming restful web services dead easy.
 * websocket - Universal Ruby library to handle WebSocket protocol.